philc/vimium/README.markdown

 2. [Install PhantomJS.](http://phantomjs.org/download.html)
 3. `cake test` to run the tests.

+Coverage reporting uses [JSCoverage](http://siliconforks.com/jscoverage/) and requires [node-temp](https://github.com/bruce/node-temp). `cake coverage` will generate a coverage report in the form of a JSON blob, which can then be viewed using [jscoverage-report](https://github.com/int3/jscoverage-report).
+See jscoverage-report's README for more details.

 When you're done, send us a pull request on Github.
 Feel free to include a change to the CREDITS file with your patch.